Variational formulation of planar linearized elasticity with incompatible kinematics: Some useful results

 \section{Some useful results}

-We start by stating and proving a simple integration lemma which will be useful in the computations below.
+We start by stating and proving a simple integration lemma which will be useful in the paper.
 For a curve $\gamma\colon[0,L]\to\R^2$ parameterized by arch-length and oriented counter-clockwise, the unit tangent and the unit normal vectors are

 \begin{lemma} Let $\gamma\colon[0,L]\to\R^2$ be a Jordan curve parameterized by arc length, and let $f\colon\R^2\to\R$ be a (single-valued) function.
 Then we have

 \end{lemma} \begin{proof} Let $\gamma(\lambda)=(x_1(\lambda),x_2(\lambda))$ for every $\lambda\in[0,L]$.
 Equalities \eqref{202308142315} follow from the fact that, thanks to the single-valuedness of the maps $(x_1,x_2)\mapsto x_r\,f(x_1,x_2)$ (for $r=1,2$), we have (recalling that $\partial_t=\ud/\ud\lambda$)